cj-xu/OrdinalNotations/README.md

-# Ordinal notations via simultaneous definitions
+# Three equivalent ordinal notation systems in Cubical Agda
-We define an ordinal notation system simultaneously with its ordering.
-Our simultaneous definitions generate only the ordinal terms in Cantor normal form which are in one-to-one correspondence with the ordinals below ε₀.
-We implement the ordinal notation system as inductive-inductive-recursive definitions in Agda.
-We also prove the transfinite induction principle for our ordinal notations.
+We present three ordinal notation systems representing ordinals below ε₀ in type theory, using recent type-theoretical innovations such as mutual inductive-inductive definitions and higher inductive types.
+As case studies, we show how basic ordinal arithmetic can be developed for these systems, and how they admit a transfinite induction principle.
+We prove that all three notation systems are equivalent, so that we can transport results between them using the univalence principle.

-An [html rendering of the Agda code](http://cj-xu.github.io/agda/ordinals/index.html) is available at Chuangjie Xu's GitHub web page.
+An [html rendering of the cubical Agda code](http://cj-xu.github.io/agda/ordinals/index.html) is available at Chuangjie Xu's GitHub web page.

 ## Authors
 - [Chuangjie Xu](http://cj-xu.github.io/)
 - [Fredrik Nordvall Forsberg](https://personal.cis.strath.ac.uk/fredrik.nordvall-forsberg/)

 ## Tested with
-- Agda version 2.6.0.1
+- Agda development version 2.6.1 (commit: 4af7b92663d2eb1dd94383b140eb7acfeb1b1eb0)
-- Agda's standard library Version 1.0.1
+- Cubical Agda library (commit: d7e345d3bcaefbc066d057487fca9677de7e29c7)